chirmadeajay/rag-pdf-chatbot/README.md

 Docker containerization
 Cloud deployment (AWS / GCP / Render)

+ # Future Improvements

+- **Hybrid Retrieval (BM25 + Vector Search)**
+  Combine keyword-based (BM25) and semantic (embedding) search to improve recall and answer accuracy

+- **Reranking with Cross-Encoders**
+  Apply a second-stage reranker to reorder retrieved chunks based on relevance to the query

+- **FastAPI Backend (Production API)**
+  Expose the RAG pipeline as REST endpoints for scalable integration with other applications

+- **Dockerization**
+  Containerize the application for consistent environments and easy deployment

+- **Cloud Deployment**
+  Deploy on AWS / GCP / Render with persistent vector storage and scalable inference

+- **RAG Evaluation Pipeline**
+  Measure retrieval quality, response accuracy, and hallucination rates using test datasets

+- **Caching & Performance Optimization**
+  Add response caching and optimize latency for faster query handling

+- **Authentication & Multi-User Support**
+  Enable secure access and user-specific document sessions

 # Connect With Me
   Ajay Chirmade
   Pune, India
   LinkedIn: linkedin.com/in/ajay-chirmade-470b64105
   GitHub: https://github.com/chirmadeajay

 ⭐ If you like this project